A Guide to Sole Trader Accounting

 Bank Charges

-Any fees or charges incurred for business banking, such as overdraft fees or payments by credit card.
+Any fees or charges incurred for business banking, such as overdraft fees or credit card payments.

 Business Premises